 By aligning with strategic priorities in the Robert and Arlene Kogod Center on Aging, we aim to understand the role of biological contributors to accelerated aging in the ability to recover from cardiac surgery.
 We're also working to develop novel pharmacotherapies and interventions that will improve outcomes.

 Transforming surgical care

-Through our relationships with the Department of Cardiovascular Surgery and the Surgical Innovation Center, we're developing and testing novel technologies aimed at improving care for people undergoing heart surgery.
+Through our relationship with the Department of Cardiovascular Surgery, we're developing and testing novel technologies aimed at improving care for people undergoing heart surgery.